-DONE expand Halperin & Traub positions & add quote

 Two competing approaches in Queer Historiography parallel the "restorative" and "productive" approaches from Textual Scholarship.
-Susan McCabe defines "Queer Historicism" as the "critical trend of locating 'identifications' (rather than than identity), modes of being and having, in historical contexts" (McCabe, 2005, p.
+Susan McCabe defines "Queer Historicism" as the "critical trend of locating 'identifications' (rather than identity), modes of being and having, in historical contexts" (McCabe, 2005, p.
 120).
-In Queer Historiography, contemporary critics ofen debate the extent to which they in the present can adequately define queerness in the past.
-On the "restorative" side, there is the "Queer Historicist" position, advocated by scholars like David Halperin and Valerie Traub, who maintain that homosexuality is historically constructed, that "queerness" means something different today than it does in the past, and that we can get at its meaning by employing a Foucauldian genealogical method.
-For example, Halperin characterizes homosexual identity as a modern cultural production: "no single category of discourse or experience existed in the premodern and non-Western worlds that comprehended exactly the same range of same-sex sexual behaviors… that now fall within the capacious definitional boundaries of homosexuality" (Halperin, 2000, p.
+In Queer Historiography, contemporary critics often debate the extent to which they in the present can adequately define queer identifications in the past.
+On the "restorative" side, there is the "Queer Historicist" position, advocated by scholars like David Halperin and Valerie Traub, who maintain that homosexuality is historically constructed, that "queerness" means something different today than it does in the past, and that we can get at its meaning by employing a Foucauldian genealogical method that traces its meaning over time.
+Halperin, for example, characterizes homosexual identity as a modern cultural production: "no single category of discourse or experience existed in the premodern and non-Western worlds that comprehended exactly the same range of same-sex sexual behaviors… that now fall within the capacious definitional boundaries of homosexuality" (Halperin, 2000, p.
 88).
-On the "productive" side are the "unhistoricists," including Jonathan Goldberg and Madhavi Menon who are wary of historiographical methods that demarcate queer subjectivity across history in ways that imply progress.
-They maintain that one can not fully define "queer," and the attempt to do so would subscribe queerness to teleology (Goldberg, Menon, 2005, p.
-1609).
-Goldberg and Menon caution that historiographical methods that attempt to pin down "queer" throughout history have the effect of normalizing (and therefore evacuating) queerness: "to produce queerness as an object of our scrutiny would mean the end of queering itself" (2005, 1608).
-In response to this "unhistoricist" position, Valerie Traub argues that "queer" would lose its value if applied ahistorically:
+In opposition to the historicist position are the "unhistoricists," including Jonathan Goldberg and Madhavi Menon, who are wary of demarcating queer subjectivity across history in ways that imply progress.
+These scholars maintain that the attempt to define "queer" would subscribe queerness to teleology, and caution that historiographical methods like Halperin and Traub’s have the effect of normalizing (and therefore evacuating) queerness: "to produce queerness as an object of our scrutiny would mean the end of queering itself" (p.
+1609, 1608).
+In response to this "unhistoricist" position, Valerie Traub maintains that "queer" depends on historical specificity:

 Queer's free-floating, endlessly mobile, and infinitely subversive capacities may be strengths–allowing queer to accomplish strategic maneuvers that no other concept does–but its principled imprecision implies analytic limitations… if queer is intelligible only in relation to its social norms, and if the concept of normality itself is of relatively recent vintage (Locherie), then the relations between queer and the changing configurations of gender and sexuality need to be defined and redefined.
 Traub, 2013, p.
 33

 According to Traub and the historicists, queerness requires historical specificity in order to be legible.
+If applied ahistorically, the term “queer” would lose its value.
+The methodology that traces the significance of “queer” across time aligns the historicists with the restorative impulse in Textual Scholarship, while the unhistoricist refusal to circumscribe such a definition recalls the productive approach.